 On March 23, 2012, pursuant to a convertible note purchase agreement, we issued convertible notes due September 22, 2013 in the aggregate principal amount of \$8,000,000 to existing shareholders Ceyuan Ventures II L.P., Ceyuan Ventures Advisors Fund II, LLC, GSR Ventures III, L.P., and Banean Holdings Ltd. The convertible notes bear interest at 12% per annum, uncompounded and computed on the basis of the actual number of days elapsed, or 15% per annum upon an event of default, uncompounded and computed on the basis of the actual number of days elapsed.
 The convertible notes will be automatically converted into the number of ordinary shares equivalent to the outstanding amount of the convertible notes divided by the applicable conversion price immediately upon the completion of our initial public offering.
 The conversion price shall be equal to the per share issuance price of the ordinary share issued for our initial public offering, provided that in the event the total pre-money valuation of our company prior to our initial public offering, without taking into account the convertible notes or the ordinary shares which the notes are converted into, is greater than \$350 million, the note conversion price shall be equal to \$350 million divided by the total number of outstanding equity shares of our company prior to such qualified financing event which shall include any shares issued or reserved for issuance under any benefit plan of our company.
-The conversion price shall be multiplied by 95% as the applicable conversion discount if a qualified financing event takes place after three months but on or before six months from the convertible note issuance date, by 90% as the applicable conversion discount if a qualified financing event takes place after six months but on or before 12 months from the convertible note issuance date and by 85% as the applicable conversion discount if a qualified financing event takes place after 12 months from the convertible note issuance date.
-Based on the mid-point of the estimated range of the initial public offering price, the convertible notes will be automatically converted into 2,224,610 ordinary shares upon the completion of this initial public offering.
-All interest accrued under the convertible notes is to be paid in cash after this offering from the proceeds of this offering and our existing cash balance.
+The conversion price shall be multiplied by 95% as the applicable conversion discount if a qualified financing event takes place after three months but on or before 12 months from the convertible note issuance date, by 90% as the applicable conversion discount if a qualified financing event takes place after six months but on or before 12 months from the convertible note issuance date and by 85% as the applicable conversion discount if a qualified financing event takes place after 12 months from the convertible note issuance date.
+Based on the initial public offering, All i